 Double installation of two LOVE HATE sculptures at Kapelle-Ufer, across from the Futurium, in Berlin.

-Unveiling of the LOVE HATE sculpture in brussels during the german council presidency.
-Partners: European Parliament CULT, Committee on Culture and Education Brussels, Senate Chancellery Berlin and Berlin Partner, the Foreign Office Berlin
+Unveiling of the LOVE HATE sculpture in at the European Parliament in Brussels during the German council EU presidency.
+Partners: European Parliament CULT, Committee on Culture and Education Brussels, Senate Chancellery Berlin and Berlin Partner, the Foreign Office Berlin.

 Stadtmuseum Berlin Foundation and Curator Paul Spies present: KREUZ WEG - an installation as a European journey by Mia Florentine Weiss

 The opening of the new sculpture "LOVE HATE" took place on Saturday 13 July in the Gorky Park, Moscow.
 It was presented by Mia Florentina Weiss, the artist and author of the art object.
 The sculpture is an ambigram - a word that combines two different readings and concepts.
 In this case it is "love" and "hate" that are read from different sides.
 The artist's work represents the unity of opposites and forces the viewer to look at the juxtaposition of these feelings in a new way.
 The comparison of the two extremes will be a leitmotif of the performances of young poets and musicians of the capital at the Carnival "Ambivalence".
 It takes place on the same day to celebrate the discovery of an unusual sculpture.

 Since May 2019, several LOVE HATE sculptures by Mia Florentine Weiss have been travelling as ambassadors through various cities in Germany and Europe in support of democracy and humanism in order to strengthen the European idea according to the maxim MAKE LOVE NOT HATE!